 I’ve always found it difficult to stay in the present.
-Chicago Fog comes from a love history and studying the theories and ideas from the past that shaped today’s world.
+Chicago Fog comes from a love of history and a fascination with the ideas that shaped today’s world.
 At the same time I’ve always enjoyed futurism and the vision of science fiction writers, especially those who write near future realism.
 The context for science fiction, in its essence, is a history of the future.
 In my intellectual and creative life I’m always going back and forth between the murky past and the unclear future.￼￼￼￼

 I’ve also had to battle anxiety for most of my life.
 Staying mindful and in the current moment is one of the best ways of remaining healthy. ￼I realize when I look outside￼ my window that in 100,000 years the place I’m standing will likely be at the bottom of an ocean or buried under tons of ice or rock￼.
 Everything I know will be gone and, assuming intelligent life is still around, the specifics of this time will most likely be unknown, forgotten, or just ignored.
 In the midst of this nihilism is the bright kernel of mindfulness, reminding myself to focus on the present moment, acknowledge the agency I possess, and remember all I can do is try to find meaning in how I spend my limited lifespan.